Joystream/helpdesk/roles/council-members/README.md

 - click the "Reveal" button next to the votes you wish to reveal and confirm

 #### End of Revealing
-At the end of the `Revealing` stage, the applicants are sorted and ranked by their total stake, ie. the sum of the stake(s) they bonded during the `Announcing` stage, and the sum of all **"revealed"** votes.
+At the end of the `Revealing` stage, the applicants are sorted and ranked by their total stake, i.e. the sum of the stake(s) they bonded during the `Announcing` stage, and the sum of all **"revealed"** votes.

 The applicants ranked within the number equal to the `Council Size` will become CMs.